standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “So you are not ashamed of coming to see us when we are really helping to earn the living.
 I mean of being seen with us.
-Did you see Mr. Burgess {61}passing the college this morning, with his paper, and all the boys?
+Did you see Mr. Burgess passing the college this morning, with his paper, and all the boys?
 How young did you think he looked?”